dovito-dev/dovito-edu/replit.md

 - Tailwind CSS with custom design tokens
 - CSS variables for theming (light/dark mode support)
 - Custom spacing system using Tailwind units (3, 4, 6, 8, 12, 16, 20, 24)
-- Typography: Inter for body text, Space Grotesk for headings
+- Typography: Roboto for all text (headings and body)
 - Design inspired by Levoair, Dovito.ai, and shadcn/ui aesthetics

 **Component Structure:**